lionmean444/movies/README.md

 ##build

-Run `npm install` to build the project.
+Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
+(npm install doesnt create the dist folder, may need switches)

 ##Run
 Run 'node server.js'